calabash/iOSDeviceManager/README.md

 `carthage bootstrap` on CI machines and locally.
 To update the frameworks, run `carthage update` and commit the Cartfile.resolved and frameworks changes to git.

+### FBSimulatorControl

+The calabash fork of FBSimulatorControl is expected to be located `../` relative to this directory.
+Checkout the branch you want to build and
+run: `make frameworks` to build and install.

+See `bin/make/frameworks.sh`